 Industrial Water Filters

-Nancrede Engineering’s line of catalogued vertical industrial water filters offers the most complete range of sizes and water filter media available.
-All units automatically backwash and rinse on a periodic time clock basis in order to cleanse and reclassify the filter media.
-Sediment filters incur an increased pressure loss from inlet to outlet as filtered particles collect in the bed.
+Notably, sediment filters incur an increased pressure loss from the inlet to the outlet as filtered particles collect in the bed.
 As an option, these industrial water filters can be furnished to backwash and rinse on a preset pressure loss basis.
-The M series (manganese greensand) filters require a periodic regeneration in order to function properly.
-An optional regenerate system is available to facilitate regeneration.
+Importantly, the M series of industrial filters (manganese greensand) require periodic regeneration in order to function properly, so an optional industrial filter regeneration system is available to facilitate that regeneration.
+For high total dissolved solids (TDS) and high turbidity (NTU), ultrafiltration (UF) systems should be used instead of industrial filters because they filter much smaller particles, down to 0.02 microns.

 Industrial water filter system - triple 54 inch skid mounted